- Where: The Avenue and Lovers Walk

 The Avenue Cycle Corridor and Lovers Walk Consultation

 In February and March 2020 we sought your views on proposals to extend the City’s north-south cycling corridor along The Avenue from Northlands Road to Burgess Road shown in black on the illustration below.

 Delivery of cycling facilities along parts of this corridor are already well underway with the completion of the sections between Dorset Street / London Road and Northlands Road.

 This final section of the Southampton Cycle Network route 5 (SCN5) will finally provide a connection from the city centre to the north most edge of the city at Chilworth Roundabout and beyond via Hampshire’s cycle network which they in the process of improving.

-In addition, as part of the wider network, we are also seeking feedback regarding the planning application for proposals to widen Lovers Walk footpath which is an important walking and cycling route with close links with SCN5 proposals.
+In addition, as part of the wider network, we also sought feedback regarding the planning application for proposals to widen Lovers Walk footpath which is an important walking and cycling route with close links with SCN5 proposals.

 We have considered views submitted during the consultation period and will shortly be unveiling the final proposed scheme.
 Below are the details of the proposals consulted on over Spring 2020.

 In 2017 Southampton launched its ambitious strategy to develop and grow cycling in the city.
 Within the strategy, the Southampton Cycle Network (SCN) a statement of ambition for a safe, integrated cycle network that is accessible to everyone.
 It recognises that people will choose different routes for different purposes, and so the network comprises of a hierarchy of strategic corridors, local routes and leisure cycleways.

 Southampton’s Cycle Network consists of 14 radial and cross-city routes that link key cycle trip origins and destinations, either following the main arterial transport roads or more cycle-friendly routes through quieter or traffic free areas.